Setting Boundaries

 Do you have trouble setting boundaries with your partner, friends, and/or family?

-Setting boundaries can be uncomfortable, especially if you’ve experienced push back, anger, or resentment in the past.
-Fear of losing that connection or the thought/feeling that saying “no” is selfish is very real and can hold us back from honoring our well-being.
+Setting boundaries can be uncomfortable, especially if you’ve experienced pushback, anger, or resentment in the past.
+The fear of losing that connection or the thought/feeling that saying “no” is selfish is very real and can hold us back from honoring our well-being.

-In the past, I would often overextend myself or violate what felt right to me in order to please others.
+In the past, I often overextended myself or violated what felt right to me to please others.
 Consequently, I would end up feeling anxious and sad, angry at myself, and resentful for not setting my limits clearly.
-The fear of confrontation after a boundary set was terrifying especially since I had encountered severe anger or being stonewalled in the past from the person or people I had tried to set the boundary with.
-I had a lot of difficulty setting boundaries and, in turn, I also wasn’t very graceful about receiving boundaries.
+The fear of confrontation after a boundary set was terrifying, especially since I had encountered severe anger or being stonewalled in the past by the person or people I had tried to set the boundary with.
+I had a lot of difficulty setting boundaries and wasn’t very graceful about receiving boundaries.
 It hurts to have your boundaries questioned (or even attacked) and to know that there were instances in the past when you weren’t the most loving either.
-Up until a few years ago, I hadn’t consciously connected the dots that how we set our boundaries and how we receive them could be interconnected.
+Until a few years ago, I hadn’t consciously connected the dots that how we set and receive our boundaries could be interconnected.
 The exercise below helped me find the connection, set boundaries more easily, and accept boundaries from people with love and care.

-If you have a tough time setting boundaries with others, I invite you to do an exercise (or two) below in order to flex your boundary setting muscle.
+If you have trouble setting boundaries with others, I invite you to do an exercise (or two) below to flex your boundary-setting muscle.

 Partnered (if you’re currently living with someone else):

-1. Note this exercise could be done with a romantic partner or friend/roommate; just be sure that they want to do this exercise too, ask for their consent!
+1. Note that this exercise could be done with a romantic partner or friend/roommate; just be sure they want to do it, too, and ask for their consent!

-2. Make sure that you’re both in a comfortable state and position sitting near each other.
+2. Ensure you’re both in a comfortable state and sitting near each other.

 6. Alternate the roles and practice going back and forth as much as you like.